 Griswold Family Goes to Walt Disney World

 We are not heading to Wally World in our Truckster, but we have many fun family vacation planned.
 Our first trip is actually to Walt Disney World in Orlando, Florida.
 Oh, and you can follow along on Twitter and Instagram @GriswoldVac.
-If you don’t know what Twitter and Instagram are, just ask your kids and they will hook you up.
 If you see us please stop and say Hi and also post and share photos if you see us drive by and tag them with #Griswold and/or @GriswoldVac so everyone can find them when they search later.

 You can read and see our road trip to Walt Disney World on the Disney Parks Blog!
 Steve, Lisa, Amber and Brooke Griswold, from Pixie Vacations, traveled to Walt Disney World Resort in the Griswold Family Truckster.